 Like you, I love information.

-Yet as a writer and a Reiki master interviewed by the media many times, I know how easily information gets distorted even when there is a strong commitment to accuracy.
+Yet as a writer and a Reiki master interviewed often by the media, I know how easily information gets distorted even when there is a strong commitment to accuracy.
 Under the best of circumstances, interpretation slips in like greased lightening, unintended changes occur, and nuance gets veiled or incorrectly implied.

 That’s why I make an effort to get my information as close to the source as possible.
 Especially information about Usui Reiki Ryoho.

 I never met Hawayo Takata, but I’m fortunate to have been trained in her practice, and to have friends and colleagues trained by her, especially Susan Mitchell, Wanja Twan, and Paul Mitchell, who generously share their experience with me.

 My years living in Asia sensitized me to the distance between Asian and EuroAmerican perspective, and so the support of my Japanese colleagues, Reiki masters Hyakuten Inamoto and Hiroshi Doi, is especially valuable to me.
 (I know my colleagues don’t like to use the word “master,” but I cannot in good conscience avoid it, as the term suits them so well.)
 Japanese is not simply a language; it is a cultural and spiritual perspective, and much gets lost in translation.

 My Takata colleagues and my Japanese colleagues were generous with their support as I wrote REIKI: A Comprehensive Guide, and I remain indebted to them.